AlexsLemonade/OpenPBTA-analysis/analyses/cnv-chrom-plot/README.md

 - heatmap of CN status by genome bin: (`plots/cn_status_heatmap.pdf`)

 ### Custom functions:
-`bp_per_bin` - Given a binned genome ranges object and another GenomicRanges object, return the number of bp covered per bin.
+`bp_per_bin` - Given a binned genome ranges object and another `GenomicRanges` object, return the number of base pairs covered per bin.
-`call_bin_status` - Given a sample_id, CN segment ranges, and binned genome ranges object, make a call for each bin on what CN copy status has the most coverage in the bin.
+`call_bin_status` - Given a sample_id, copy number segment ranges, and binned genome ranges object, make a call for each bin on what CN copy status has the most coverage in the bin.